History of the Ottoman Empire: Stagnation and reform (1700–1827)

 Following the period of peace, which had lasted since 1739, Russia began to assert its expansionistic desires again in 1768.
 Under the pretext of pursuing fugitive Polish revolutionaries, Russian troops entered Balta an Ottoman-controlled city on the border of Bessarabia and massacred its citizens and burned the town to the ground.
-This action provoked the Ottoman Empire into the First Russo-Turkish War of 1768–1774.
-The Treaty of Küçük Kaynarca of 1774 ended the First Russo-Turkish War and allowed that the Christian citizens of the Ottoman-controlled Rumanian provinces of Wallachia and Moldavia would be allowed freedom to worship.
+This action provoked the Ottoman Empire into the Russo-Turkish War (1768–1774), during which, in January 1769, a 70-thousand Turkish-Tatar army led by the Crimean Khan Qırım Giray made one of the largest slave raids in the history, which was repulsed by the 6-thousand garrison of the Fortress of St. Elizabeth, which prevented Ottoman Empire from further progress.
+After that, the Ottomans were pushed back to the shores of the Black Sea by the troops of General Rumyantsev.
+The Treaty of Küçük Kaynarca of 1774 ended the Russo-Turkish War (1768-1774) and allowed that the Christian citizens of the Ottoman-controlled Rumanian provinces of Wallachia and Moldavia would be allowed freedom to worship.
 Russia was made the guarantor of their right to Christian worship.

 A series of wars were fought between the Russian and Ottoman empires from the 18th to the 19th century.
 By the late 18th century, a number of defeats in several wars with Russia led some people in the Ottoman Empire to conclude that the reforms of Peter the Great had given the Russians an edge, and the Ottomans would have to keep up with Western technology in order to avoid further defeats.

 Ottoman military reform efforts begin with Selim III (1789–1807) who made the first major attempts to modernize the army along European lines.
 These efforts, however, were hampered by reactionary movements, partly from the religious leadership, but primarily from the Janissary corps, who had become anarchic and ineffectual.
 Jealous of their privileges and firmly opposed to change, they created a Janissary revolt.
 Selim's efforts cost him his throne and his life, but were resolved in spectacular and bloody fashion by his successor, the dynamic Mahmud II, who eliminated the Janissary corps in 1826.

 The Serbian revolution (1804–1815) marked the beginning of an era of national awakening in the Balkans during the Eastern Question.
 Suzerainty of Serbia as a hereditary monarchy under its own dynasty was acknowledged de jure in 1830.
 In 1821, the Greeks declared war on the Sultan.
 A rebellion that originated in Moldavia as a diversion was followed by the main revolution in the Peloponnese, which, along with the northern part of the Gulf of Corinth, became the first parts of the Ottoman empire to achieve independence (in 1829).
 By the mid-19th century, the Ottoman Empire was called the "sick man" by Europeans.
 The suzerain states – the Principality of Serbia, Wallachia, Moldavia and Montenegro – moved towards de jure independence during the 1860s and 1870s.